gerardkok/puppet-transip/README.md

 ## Limitations

 Currently tested on Ubuntu 16.04 only, with a very limited number of domains and dns records.

+The locations of the credentials file is currently fixed to `/etc/transip/credentials`.

+## Development

+Run `rake spec` to run all tests.

 ## Release Notes